Examples

 <link rel="stylesheet" type="text/css" href="butterfly.css" />

-The plugin can act on any link in the <body> of your document, for example:
+The plugin can act on any link in the <body>

 <p><a href="butterfly.jpg">A beautiful butterfly</a></p>